 As described by MOTHER BARBS in the Hater Arcade:

 "The Tower Barbs is located on the tiny 3.7 square mile island of South Tokyo.
 Legend has it, that this island was formed during the 'Earth Rage' tectonic disturbance of 2026.
-The tower stands 1,686 feet, the equivalent of a thirty story building, with super high ceilings.
+The tower stands 1,686 feet, the equivalent of a thirty-story building, with super high ceilings.
 Many say that the tower is actually growing with each passing year.
 Legend has it, that a great treasure lies at the top of the tower.
 As such, many brave people often attempt to climb the tower, to obtain those riches.
 However, none have managed to survive the Tower's horrific trials.
 And thus, the tower stands as a grim reminder of the many lives lost in search of this mythical treasure.
 I hope that you too, will enjoy your climb of the tower, and experience the many wonders that it has to offer."

 The main objective is to climb to the top of the Tower of Barbs, while taking on a number of enemies.
 In order to expedite the process, the Tower of Barbs has two elevators that the player can access.
 The first is accessible after the player reaches the power switch on any floor that is marked with an elevator on the map.
 They are only functional if the player has enough Kill Coins to pay the fee.
-The second elevator, is for subscribers of the DH Express service.
-Below are a list of its several functions:
+The second elevator is for subscribers of the DH Express service.
+Below is a list of its several functions:

 Dispatched by the Sunflower Ceremony Company, they retrieve corpses as well as steal equipment.
 As they are very high level, it is recommended to avoid them until the player is ready.
-They will only appear once they are first encountered them and if only too much time is spent in one area.
+They will only appear once they are first encountered and if only too much time is spent in one area.

 It is called, the moving department store as it will move from place to place and only remain in the same location until the player quits the game.
 It is owned by Kommodore Suzuki's twin brother and usually contains rare materials for R&D.